The Really Good Beer Guide

 A female-owned business with a pub and brewery running off 100% renewable energy.
 Spent malt feeds local cows, all packaging is reusable and they aim to be part of an open and inclusive community.

 Good Things Brewing, nr Tunbridge Wells

 Good Things described themselves as the ‘first closed-loop, fully sustainable brewery.’
-They were making their own power, drawing water, making spent grain into flour and using an electric van for deliveries.
+They were making their own power, drawing water, making spent grain into flour (using the world’s first spent grain dehydrator, which they invented) and using an electric van for deliveries.
 Their historic barn brewery was destroyed by fire after being hit by lightning in July 2021.
 The resulting crowdfunder hit the target within 48 hours.
 Watch this space to see what they are able to achieve as they rebuild their brewery.

 Gun Brewery, The Sussex Weald